This article on 5 ways to spot a fad diet will help you to avoid diets that promise quick and easy long-term weight loss and fail to deliver.

 No exercise diets

-Some people find the idea of losing weight without having to exercise very appealing.
-The problem with this type of eating plan is that the calorie allocation is extremely low, so you won’t be getting the correct balance of nutrients.
-When you exercise as well as diet, you will be able to eat more.
+The problem with this type of eating plan is that the calorie allocation is meager, so you won’t be getting the correct balance of nutrients.

-Along with aiding weight loss, regular physical activity is good for the heart and bones, and it tones muscles.
-It also improves mood and boosts energy level.
+Besides aiding weight loss, regular physical activity is good for the heart and bones and tones muscles.

 5 Ways to Spot a Fad Diet Summary

-While quick-fix diets promise amazing results, most fail to deliver long-term sustainable weight loss.
-In some instances, they can even be dangerous.
 Rather than jump onto the latest fad diet bandwagon, make the necessary changes to your diet and lifestyle to achieve a healthy weight.

 Exercise is also an important factor, but you won’t need to run 5 miles a day.
 A brisk 20 to 30-minute walk at least three or four times a week will set you on the path to weight loss.